TomPace101/nanopore_diffusion/notes.md

+_TODO_ general logging for requests see notes 2018-12-20.md

 _TODO_ need to start checking residual values on the solutions For example, evaluate the original PDE as a field function, and then find its maximum (absolute) value.